cs423-uiuc/cs423-uiuc.github.io/fall24/mps/MP3.md

 **Setup for AArch64**

-If you are using aarch64, first set `CONFIG_BLK_DEV_LOOP=y` for your 5.15 kernel, and then launch your QEMU with:
+If you are using aarch64, first set `CONFIG_BLK_DEV_LOOP=y` and rebuild your 5.15 kernel, and then launch your QEMU with:

 ```bash
 MEMORY=6144 ../qemu-script/cs423-q